hejsekvojtech/hackintosh/README.md

 **[AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)** (unknown) - Disables the AppleMCEReporter kext which causes kernel panics on AMD systems

-**[RadeonBoost](https://egpu.io/forums/mac-setup/radeonboost-something-for-you-guys-to-try/)** (1.3) - Makes use of special framebuffer that Apple uses for their GPUs on top of "regular" PC one hence improved workload performance

 **[SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor)** (0.6.3) - XNU kernel extension for power management and monitoring of AMD processors

 _Although macOS supports NVMe drives, only those from the IONVMe family work out-of-the-box which are unfortunately limited to Apple.
 If you are using an NVMe drive, you'll need this: **[NVMeFix](https://github.com/acidanthera/NVMeFix)** (1.0.2).